skewballfox/xdp_af/Readme.md

 # XDP_AF

 Library for speedrunning `AF_XDP` ebpf programs.
 It handles the boilerplate configuration for making these sort of programs so you only have to implement the logic unique to your specific program.
+I'm still hacking on this myself, so breaking changes might happen.

-Shoutout to quilkin for being one of the few rust-based AF_XDP programs in the wild.
+Shoutout to [quilkin](https://github.com/EmbarkStudios/quilkin) for being one of the few rust-based AF_XDP programs in the wild.
 I spent so much time trying to understand your code I turned it into a library.

 ## How to use this Crate